notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

     My initial feeling is that this needs a query engine working on an encrypted database.
 Raw data is too easy to deanonymise (E.g. Netflix[^19])

-    [^19]: From the article about [differential-privacy](http://blog.cryptographyengineering.com/2016/06/what-is-differential-privacy.html?m=1) that I previously linked to.

-        > Unfortunately, even well-meaning data collection can go bad.
-For example, in the late 2000s, Netflix ran a competition to [develop a better film recommendation algorithm](http://www.wired.com/2009/09/how-the-netflix-prize-was-won).
-To drive the competition, they released an "anonymized" viewing dataset that had been stripped of identifying information.
-Unfortunately, this de-identification turned out to be insufficient.
-In a well-known piece of work, [Narayanan and Shmatikov](https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf) showed that such datasets could be used to re-identify specific users -- and even predict their political affiliation! -- if you simply knew a little bit of additional information about a given user.

     The database that stores the data should probably not be directly accessible to anyone.
 This is a bit like the way that Apple can't crack their own phones and LastPass uses client side encryption so that nobody can access the data (it's encrypted before they get it so it's just garbage without the master password, which they don't have).